CyberSilo/Python-/Random-Password-Generator.md

 - <b> <a href="https://pythongeeks.org/python-password-generator/">Guided Material

 <h4>Walkthrough</h4>
-<b>Using guide material, we created a program for generating a random passwrod generator using disired number of characters with the option for repeated and characters.</b>
+<b>Using guide material, we created a program for generating a random passwrod generator using desired number of characters with the option for repeated characters.</b>
 <img src="https://imgur.com/pxnu6ZX.png">

 <b> Code <b>